explodinglabs/explodinglabs.github.io/_posts/airflow/2018-03-05-run-dag-and-watch-logs.markdown

 export AIRFLOW__CORE__LOGGING_CONFIG_CLASS=airflow_local_settings.DEFAULT_LOGGING_CONFIG
 ```

-Now you can configure Airflow's logging to your liking.
+Now you can configure logging to your liking.

 Edit airflow_local_settings.py, changing `FILENAME_TEMPLATE` to:
 ```sh
 {% raw %}FILENAME_TEMPLATE = '{{ ti.dag_id }}.log'{% endraw %}
 ```

+You should now get all of a dag log output in a single file.

 ## Tailing the logs

-Now you should get all of a task's log output in a single file.

 Start the scheduler and trigger a dag.
 ```sh